Naval long gun

 In historical naval usage, a long gun was the standard type of cannon mounted by a sailing vessel, so called to distinguish it from the much shorter carronades.
 The long gun was known for its increased range and improved mobility in comparison to its larger precursors.
 This allowed the long gun to establish itself as the best form of artillery to pursue an enemy.
 In informal usage, the length was combined with the weight of shot, yielding terms like "long nines", referring to full-length, 9-pounder guns.

 Firing a long gun

 Cannons are fired through a laborious process that involves the help of many people.
 It begins by cleaning out the barrel of the cannon with a wet swab.
 This helps to ensure that any left over embers from the last firing are extinguished before the gunpowder is put in.
 Once the barrel is clean, the gunpowder is put into the base of the cannon, either loosely or in cloth bags.
 A piece of cloth or rope is put in after the gunpowder to assure that it stays tightly packed.
+This is quite a coarse grained powder for a longer duration of burn.
 The cannonball follows and is topped off with a piece of wool or cotton.
 This secondary piece of cotton helps to keep the cannonball in place and secure with the explosives.

 Long guns, being extremely heavy when fully loaded and ready to fire, had to be moved into position after being loaded.
 This typically took the full effort from the group of men attempting to transport it.
 The cannon is then pushed forward until it is in full contact with the side of the ship, and the barrel is pointed through the gun port.

-Once in position, a small hole in the back of the cannon is lined with a small amount of gunpowder.
+Once in position, a small hole in the back of the cannon is lined with a small amount of (very fine in comparison to the main charge, so it burns fast) gunpowder.
 This process is called priming.
 From there, the cannon operator stood back from the cannon and held a string until the cannon was lined up with the enemy's ship.
 Once aimed in the right direction, the operator will pull the lanyard in order to fire the gun.
 The gun could typically only be fired two to three times in five minutes, so it was important that it hit its target.